-- A. Each Participant is responsible for monitoring and allowing Access to HEALTHeLINK System only by those workforce members, agents, and contactors who have a legitimate and appropriate need to Access the HEALTHeLINK System and/or release or obtain PHI through the HEALTHeLINK System. - B. Each Participant is responsible to oversee the activities of its Authorized User. - C. Each Participant must notify HEALTHeLINK of the termination of an Authorized User's employment or affiliation with the Participant immediately or as promptly as reasonably practicable but in any event within 1 business day of termination.
+- A. Each Participant is responsible for monitoring and allowing Access to HEALTHeLINK System only by those workforce members, agents, and contactors who have a legitimate and appropriate need to Access the HEALTHeLINK System and/or release or obtain Protected Health Information through the HEALTHeLINK System. - B. Each Participant is responsible to oversee the activities of its Authorized User. - C. Any violation, by an Authorized User or any other individual who Accesses the HEALTHeLINK System either through the Participant or the Participant's Authorized Users, will be cause for sanctions (see HEALTHeLINK Policy P09, Sanctions for Failure to Comply with HEALTHeLINK Privacy and Security Policies and Procedures).